MalteHerrmann/ResearchTendermint/README.md

 no other operation can be executed.
 ABCI++ now allows for concurrent method calls.

+### Next-block execution vs. same-block execution

+With the introduction of `PrepareProposal` and `ProcessProposal`, the option of using *same-block execution* exists.
+This means, that the transactions are executed already at block proposal, the block header is formed, and the transactions results stored.
+In the traditional way, only *next-block execution* was possible, because the transactions were only executed at Commit and its block hash and results could only be included in the next block.
+In both cases, the application state is only updated once the block is committed.

+When using *same-block execution*, the `ResponsePrepareProposal` contains information about the processed block, like transaction results and header data.

+In the case of *next-block execution*, the `ResponsePrepareProposal` contains empty fields for the processed block information.

 ### Points of Caution

 With the newly gained freedom for developers